 [Look for updates at end of text]

-The United States Coast Guard Key West responded, last night, to a report of a dead woman on a vessel anchored in the area of Fleming Key.
+The United States Coast Guard Key West responded, last night, to a report of a suicide on a vessel anchored in the area of Fleming Key.

 The case of an apparent suicide by a shot to the head is being investigated by the Monroe County Sheriff’s Office.

-Mark Kilburn* reportedly called USCG officials when he found the body of his friend, shot in the head but still alive*, on an anchored vessel.
+Mark Kilburn* reportedly called USCG officials reporting that his friend was shot in the head but still alive* on an anchored vessel.
 Specific information about whose vessel they were on, their relationship and the identity of the woman has not been released at this time.